Los Angeles Wedding Photographer

 Including an additional photographer also helps me do my best work.
 If I need a critical piece of equipment, I can send my second photographer to locate that item while I continue my photography.
 Likewise, when I'm dehydrated, then that additional photographer can locate refreshments while I continue to photograph your friends and family.
 And when I'm directing large groups of people, the second photographer is helpful in organizing the participants.

 Finally, as I drive to your wedding and between locations, the additional photographer allows me to take advantage of the carpool lanes which can often be a life-saver in our crazy Los Angeles traffic.
 It's no idle exaggeration to mention that my additional photographer also performs hundreds of other duties throughout the day that help me make your photographs better.

-These words describe various aspects of my personality and my craft and will perhaps give you a better idea as to how I approach photographing a bride and groom on their special day.
+These words describe various aspects of my personality and my craft and will perhaps give you a better idea as to how I approach photographing a bride and groom or a couple on their special day.
 To this end, I've gathered together several descriptive words that sum up my approach to wedding photography.

 At your event, you'll always find that I'm cool and composed, even if highly stressful happenings occur on your wedding day.
 I'm a Marine Corps combat veteran and I can promise you that your celebration is going to be far less stressful by comparison.

 When you hire me to photograph your event, you can rest assured that I'm the one who is fully committed to photographing you and your fiancé on your wedding day.
 I'll begin preparing days or even weeks before your date and in the end deliver everything I've promised, working to exceed your every expectation.

 As your professional photographer, I have the requisite knowledge necessary to deliver a complete photographic story.
 My confidence in these abilities is reflected in my pictures and in the manner in which I carry myself throughout your wedding.